Get started

 Select which Action the device should perform when the conditions are met.

-Record video when the camera detects motion
+Record video when the camera detects an object

-This example explains how to set up the camera to start recording to the SD card five seconds before it detects motion and to stop one minute after.
+This example explains how to set up the camera to start recording to the SD card when the camera detects an object.
+The recording will include five seconds before detection and one minute after detection ends.

 Start the application if it is not already running.

 Make sure you have set up the application according to your needs.
-If you need help, see the user manual for AXIS Object Analytics.

 - Create a rule:

-Go to Settings > System > Events and add a rule.
+Go to System > Events and add a rule.

 Type a name for the rule.